xiaohaoChen/rrc_detection/README.md

 Please cite RRC in your publications if it helps your research:

-@inproceedings{jimmy2017rrc,
+@inproceedings{
+  jimmy2017rrc,
-  title = {Accurate Single Stage Detector Using Recurrent Rolling Convolution}, author = {Jimmy, Ren and Xiaohao, Chen and Jianbo, Liu and Wenxiu, Sun and Jiahao, Pang and Qiong, Yan and Yu-Wing, Tai and Li, Xu}, booktitle = {CVPR}, year = {2017}
+  title = {Accurate Single Stage Detector Using Recurrent Rolling Convolution},
+  author = {Jimmy, Ren and Xiaohao, Chen and Jianbo, Liu and Wenxiu, Sun and Jiahao, Pang and Qiong, Yan and Yu-Wing, Tai and Li, Xu},
+  booktitle = {CVPR},
+  year = {2017}
 }
 ### Contents